Chart Color Schemes

 Auchenflower hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Auchenflower has a median age of 32 years, which is lower than Greater Brisbane's average of 36 and Australia's median of 38.
+Auchenflower has a median age of 32 years, which is lower than the Greater Brisbane average of 36 years and the Australian median of 38 years.
 Compared to Greater Brisbane, Auchenflower has a higher percentage of residents aged 15-24 (20.2%) but fewer residents aged 5-14 (7.3%).
 This concentration of 15-24 year-olds is significantly higher than the national average of 12.5%.
-Between 2021 and present, the percentage of Auchenflower's population aged 75-84 has increased from 4.1% to 5.1%.
-Conversely, the percentages of residents aged 5-14 and 35-44 have decreased from 8.6% to 7.3% and 13.5% to 12.4%, respectively.
-By 2041, Auchenflower's age profile is projected to change significantly.
-The number of residents aged 85+ is expected to increase by 170 people (186%) from 92 to 263.
-Notably, the combined age groups of 65+ will account for 66% of total population growth, reflecting Auchenflower's aging demographic profile.
-Conversely, population declines are projected for the age cohorts of 5-14 and 15-24.
+Between 2021 and present, the percentage of Auchenflower's population aged 75-84 has increased from 4.1% to 5.1%, while the percentages for ages 5-14 and 35-44 have decreased from 8.6% to 7.3% and 13.5% to 12.4%, respectively.
+By 2041, demographic modeling suggests that Auchenflower's age profile will change significantly.
+The population aged 85 and above is projected to increase by 170 people (an 186% rise) from 92 to 263.
+Notably, the combined age groups of 65 and above are expected to account for 66% of total population growth, reflecting Auchenflower's aging demographic trend.
+Conversely, population declines are projected for the ages of 5-14 and 15-24.